Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 You can call the `cancel()` function manually, or it can be invoked automatically through cancellation propagation when a parent coroutine is canceled.

 When a coroutine is canceled, it throws a [`CancellationException`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/) the next time it checks for cancellation.
+Suspending functions in the `kotlinx.coroutines` library, such as the `delay()` function, check for cancellation when they suspend.

+You can use the [`awaitCancellation()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/await-cancellation.html) function to suspend a coroutine until it's canceled.
+It's equivalent to calling `delay(Duration.INFINITE)`.

 > For more information about how and when coroutines check for cancellation, see [Suspension points and cancellation](#suspension-points-and-cancellation).
 >
 {style="tip"}

-Suspending functions in the `kotlinx.coroutines` library, such as the `delay()` function, check for cancellation when they suspend.

-You can use the [`awaitCancellation()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/await-cancellation.html) function to suspend a coroutine until it's canceled.
-It's equivalent to calling `delay(Duration.INFINITE)`.

-Here's an example on how to manually cancel a coroutine:
+Here's an example of how to manually cancel a coroutine:

 ```kotlin
 import kotlinx.coroutines.*